srnichols/StampsPattern/docs/DOCS.md

+# Documentation Hub

+Your single source of truth for the Azure Stamps Pattern, organized by role and learning path to help you navigate architecture, deployment, operations, security, and compliance.

+## 🎯 Start Here — 60 second checklist

+- Read `README.md` (project overview & prerequisites).
+- Run the Live Data Path: `docs/LIVE_DATA_PATH.md` to seed Cosmos and validate Management Portal ↔ DAB ↔ Cosmos.
+- For local development: follow `docs/DEVELOPER_QUICKSTART.md` (run Functions + Portal locally).
+- For deployments: open `docs/DEPLOYMENT_GUIDE.md` and use `scripts/deploy.ps1` or Bicep templates as documented.

+## 👤 Who Should Use This Guide?

+...

 # 📚 Azure Stamps Pattern - Documentation Sitemap

 Your single source of truth for the Azure Stamps Pattern, organized by role and learning path to help you navigate architecture, deployment, operations, security, and compliance.